Hi, I’m Adriel. Welcome.

 Judah Matthew, my passionately loud, determined, strong, jumping-running-climbing, smart-as-a-whip, hilarious, creative, artistic, mama’s boy with the white-blonde hair and clear blue eyes and one-sided dimple and the smile that just might take your breath away if you’re caught unaware.
 My little lover boy.
 He’s got energy and spunk and so much personality.
 When he invaded our world everything changed all over again.

-And my babies: Scarlett Grace, Oliver David, and Ruby Hannah—my darling little ones that we never got to meet or hold but who helped us see grace and know peace and find joy and embrace suffering and lean into community and pursue Jesus and learn to live all over again.
+And my other babies, born between Judah and Micah: Scarlett Grace, Oliver David, and Ruby Hannah—my darling little ones that we never got to meet or hold but who helped us see grace and know peace and find joy and embrace suffering and lean into community and pursue Jesus and learn to live all over again.
 When our precious babies came and left, it changed everything.
 Again.
 We love and miss them dearly and can’t wait to hold them in our arms one day.

 “Yet I still belong to you; you hold my right hand… My health may fail, and my spirit may grow weak, but God remains the strength of my heart; he is mine forever.”
 (Psalm 73:23, 26)